Resource dependent branching processes and the envelope of societies: Introduction

 Hence, our model does not fit these or similar models studied in the literature.
 Nevertheless, related work is sincerely acknowledged.
-It has helped to get over the years a feeling of what result one can, or cannot, possibly hope for.
+It has helped, over the years, to get a feeling of what result one can, or cannot, possibly hope for.